CP1401/Practicals/prac_08/README.md

 record = ["Jimmy", "Smith", (8, 12, 1928), "piano"]
 ```

-Write code to extract and print specific data, like (sample output):
+Write code to extract and print specific data, like in this sample output:

 ```
 Last name: Smith